Thomas Henry Huxley: Mental problems in the family

 Biographers have sometimes noted the occurrence of mental illness in the Huxley family.
 His father became "sunk in worse than childish imbecility of mind", and later died in Barming Asylum; brother George suffered from "extreme mental anxiety" and died in 1863 leaving serious debts.
 Brother James, a well-known psychiatrist and Superintendent of Kent County Asylum, was at 55 "as near mad as any sane man can be".
 His favourite daughter, the artistically talented Mady (Marian), who became the first wife of the artist John Collier, was troubled by mental illness for years.
 She died of pneumonia in her mid-twenties.

 About Huxley himself, we have a more complete record.
 As a young apprentice to a medical practitioner, aged thirteen or fourteen, Huxley was taken to watch a post-mortem dissection.
 Afterwards, he sank into a "deep lethargy" and, though Huxley ascribed this to dissection poisoning, Bibby and others may be right to suspect that emotional shock precipitated the depression.
 Huxley recuperated on a farm, looking thin and ill.

-The next episode we know of in Huxley's life when he suffered a debilitating depression was on the third voyage of HMS Rattlesnake in 1848.
+The next episode we know of in Huxley's life, when he suffered a debilitating depression, was on the third voyage of HMS Rattlesnake in 1848.
 Huxley had further periods of depression at the end of 1871, and again in 1873.
 Finally, in 1884 he sank into another depression, and this time it precipitated his decision to retire in 1885, at the age of 60.
 This is enough to indicate the way depression (or perhaps a moderate bipolar disorder) interfered with his life, yet unlike some of the other family members, he was able to function extremely well at other times.

 The problems continued sporadically into the third generation.
-Two of Leonard's sons suffered serious depression: Trevennen committed suicide in 1914 and Julian suffered a breakdown in 1913, and five more later in life.
+Two of Leonard's sons suffered serious depression: Trevennen committed suicide in 1914, and Julian suffered a breakdown in 1913, and five more later in life.

 Satires

 Darwin's ideas and Huxley's controversies gave rise to many cartoons and satires.
-It was the debate about man's place in nature that roused such widespread comment: cartoons are so numerous as to be almost impossible to count; Darwin's head on a monkey's body is one of the visual clichés of the age.
+It was the debate about man's place in nature that roused such widespread satire.
+Darwin's head on a monkey's body is one of the visual clichés of the age.
 The "Great Hippocampus Question" attracted particular attention: